 All officially-selected features and short films will be eligible for our Audience Awards.
 Non-juried Awards will also be considered in categories such as Georgia Film, New Mavericks, and Pink Peach - all official selections that meet the guidelines of the award will be eligible.

 Additional prizes to be announced.

 We strongly encourage you review the following carefully.
 By submitting your project, you acknowledge that you have read and agreed to all of the following rules and terms.
 All projects that have been submitted by our final deadline and that adhere to the following terms will be considered for inclusion in the 2019 Atlanta Film Festival.

 If you have any further questions, please visit our FAQ page: http://www.atlantafilmfestival.com/submission-faq/

 Each submission must be accompanied by a submission fee paid in full and a working screener in order to be considered.
 Once we have all necessary materials, the submission will be marked “In Consideration”.
 It is the submitter’s responsibility to make sure that all requirements are met.
 If your film has not been listed “In Consideration” within 7 business days of submission, please contact us to find out what is needed to move your film into consideration.

-Press kits and cover letters are not required, but are appreciated.
+Press kits and cover letters are not required but are appreciated.
 If you wish to submit either, please attach it to your submission.
 DO NOT send hard copies to our office; they will be recycled.

 All foreign-language films must be submitted with English subtitles.
-Any films that do not provide working subtitles will be disqualified without refund of submission fees.
+If we discover a submission is missing subtitles, we will attempt to email the submitter for an update.
+Failure to provide working subtitles by the final submission deadline will result in disqualification without refund of submission fees.

 WORKS IN PROGRESS